-Snakes are a very rare find from the Fossil Butte Member (FBM).
-Only 1 species has been identified from a small number of specimens.
-In 2017, a fossil specimen appearing to be a snake of a different species was found in the FBM.
-Identification of this new snake species is pending.
+Snakes are uncommon to find in the Fossil Butte Member (FBM).
+In 2017, a fossil appearing to be a snake of a different species was found in the FBM and has since been identified as Dunnophis sp.

 Crocodilians - 2 Species Identified: Borelosuchus wilsoni & Tsoabichi greenriverenisOrder Crocodilia

 B. wilsoni belongs to a primitive crocodilian group and was neither true crocodile nor true alligator.
 It was part of a sister group to the group that contains both modern crocodiles and alligators.
 The largest B. wilsoni specimen discovered from the FBM was about 15 feet long.
 Growth rings in B. wilsoni fossil teeth indicate this species could grow as large as 16 feet long.

 T. greenriverenis belongs to the subfamily Caimaninae (caimans), one of the two primary lineages of the Alligatoridae family.
 The 6 living caiman species are native to tropical and subtropical regions of Central and South America.
 They inhabit slow moving, freshwater streams, lakes, ponds, and flooded wetlands.
 Modern caimans feed on insects, amphibians, crayfish, shrimp, and birds.

 Turtles - 8 Species IdentifiedAll identified turtle species had aquatic or semi-aquatic habits.
 The species below are organized by family.